Libertarianism in the United States: Mid-20th century

 During the mid-20th century, many with Old Right or classical liberal beliefs began to describe themselves as libertarians.
 Important American writers such as Rose Wilder Lane, H. L. Mencken, Albert Jay Nock, Isabel Paterson, Leonard Read (the founder of the Foundation for Economic Education) and the European immigrants Ludwig von Mises and Ayn Rand carried on the intellectual libertarian tradition.
 In fiction, one can cite the work of the science fiction author Robert A. Heinlein, whose writing carried libertarian underpinnings.
 Mencken and Nock were the first prominent figures in the United States to privately call themselves libertarians.
 They believed Franklin D. Roosevelt had co-opted the word liberal for his New Deal policies which they opposed and used libertarian to signify their allegiance to individualism.
 In 1923, Mencken wrote: "My literary theory, like my politics, is based chiefly upon one idea, to wit, the idea of freedom.
 I am, in belief, a libertarian of the most extreme variety".

 As of the mid-20th century, no word was used to describe the ideological outlook of this group of thinkers.
-Most of them would have described themselves as liberals before the New Deal, but by the mid-1930s the word liberalism had been widely used to mean social liberalism.
+Most of them would have described themselves as liberals before the New Deal, but by the mid-1930s the word liberalism had been widely used to mean social liberalism with the New Deal realignment of American politics.
 The word liberal had ceased to refer to the support of individual rights and limited government and instead came to denote left-leaning ideas that would be seen elsewhere as social-democratic.
 American advocates of classical liberalism bemoaned the loss of the word liberal and cast about for others to replace it.